 A legionella risk assessment is an important safety management process that will help to protect you, your employees and others from harm.
-In the United Kingdom it is required by law and is specifically identified by the Health & Safety Executive in their Approved Code of Practice (ACOP) L8 "Legionnaires' disease.
+In the United Kingdom this type of specialist risk assessment is required by law and is specifically identified by the Health & Safety Executive in their Approved Code of Practice (ACOP) L8 "Legionnaires' disease.
 The control of legionella bacteria in water systems".

 What is a Legionella Risk Assessment?